- Reference Number: HEY-157/2018

 Use the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to the Browsealoud Supported Voices and Languages resource.

-This leaflet has been produced to give you general information about the Macmillan Breast Care Nursing Team at Hull and East Yorkshire Hospitals NHS Trust who is based at Castle Hill Hospital.
+This leaflet has been produced to give you general information about the Macmillan Breast Care Nursing Team at Hull University Teaching Hospitals NHS Trust who is based at Castle Hill Hospital.
 The team work closely within local and national guidelines to provide ongoing practical and psychological support to the individual diagnosed with breast cancer, their family and close ones, throughout the treatment pathway.
 The team is also available to give advice and support to individuals with benign breast disease.

 What is the function of the Nurse Specialist in Breast Care?